You Can Help Clean Long Island's Water

 From septic systems to cleaning supplies, learn about all of the ways that your personal actions impact water quality in Long Island Sound.

 Why You Should Act

-- Join the Long Island Clean Water Partnership and sign up for action alerts at licleanwater.org.
-Follow us on Facebook and Twitter.
+- Join the Long Island Clean Water Partnership, which advocates for clean-water policies, and sign up for its action alerts at licleanwater.org.
+Follow the group on Facebook and Twitter.